henrybellhouse/markovchains/README.md

 Examining the removal effects of all states in the chain will give us insights into which states are most influential in determining the long-term behavior of the chain.

+# Conclusion

+Having computed the Removal Effects, we are able to conclude the approach and ascertain the number of credits to be assigned to each marketing channel.
+As we can see, Facebook is assigned the highest number of credits for this dataset.
+If this data is representative of the entire user base then Facebook would be deemed the most valuable touchpoint for a given journey.
+Furthermore, normalising these credit indicates that, iff we take a converted customer journey at random, we expect that more than half of the assigned credit to be attributed to Facebook and Paid Search, alone.
+The expected credit for Facebook is equal to the combined credit that we expect for Online Display and Online Video.
+Markov Chains have given us complete oversight of the customer touchpoints that are experienced by a given user.
+Building a data-driven approach is more objective and empirical compared to heuristic models, which often rely on predefined rules or assumptions.

 # Resources

 [Stanford STAT217 Lecture Note](https://web.stanford.edu/class/stat217/New12.pdf)